AdeAdex/School_Management_System/README.md

 Real-time chat functionality using Socket.io, allowing users to communicate within class group chats: Socket.io is integrated to facilitate real-time chat features.
 Users can join chat rooms, send and receive messages, and engage in class group discussions.

-Integration with cloud services (Cloudinary) for file storage and retrieval: Cloudinary is used to manage file storage and retrieval, enabling users to upload and access various types of media, such as images and documents.
+Integration with cloud services (Cloudinary) for file storage and retrieval: Cloudinary is used to manage file storage and retrieval, enabling users to upload and access various types of media, such as images, videos and documents.

 Password Hashing: User passwords are securely hashed using bcrypt before being stored in the database.
 This hashing process adds an extra layer of security by transforming plain-text passwords into irreversible, cryptographically hashed values.